henrysouchien/edgar-updater/README.md

 # edgar-updater

-This tool automatically extracts financial data from SEC EDGAR 10-Q and 10-K filings, enriches the data, and updates Excel models.
+This tool extracts financial data from SEC EDGAR 10-Q and 10-K filings and updates Excel financial models with VBA.

 ## Features

 - Parses XBRL data from SEC filings
 - Matches and categorizes key financial facts
-- Exports to Excel for seamless model updates
+- Exports to Excel and updates model seamlessly

 ## Usage